History and Funding

 Terminations of Pregnancy for Fetal Anomaly (TOPFA)

+Terminations of pregnancy of course are always based on the maternal/parental wish.
+TOPFA following prenatal diagnosis of congenital anomalies are registered.
+(Termination of pregnancy for socio-economic reasons is legal in all cases up to 12 weeks post conception and are not registered).
 For TOPFA there is no upper limit of gestational age by law, if serious psychological or health problems for mother or the fetus were to be expected, and labour has not started.
-But if a non-lethal congenital anomaly is diagnosed late, most obstetricians in Austria would follow the maternal wish for TOPFA only up to end of 23 weeks’ gestation.
-Thereafter, pregnancies with severe anomalies, but viable fetus, may be terminated after fetal analgesia and fetocide, if a commission agrees with the maternal wish to terminate.
+But if a non-lethal congenital anomaly is diagnosed late, most obstetricians in Austria would follow the maternal/parental wish for TOPFA only up to the end of 23 weeks’ gestation.
+Thereafter, pregnancies with severe anomalies, but viable fetus, may be terminated after fetal analgesia and fetocide, if a commission agrees with the maternal/parental wish to terminate.
 Non-viable forms of congenital anomalies may of course be terminated at any stage of gestation.

 Prenatal screening policy

-The official policy regarding prenatal diagnosis is: pregnant women are offered 3 ultrasound scans (8-12, 18-22 and 30-34 weeks' gestation) according to a booklet called 'Mother-child Passport'.
-More scans are done in most cases, like combined testing and late assessment of fetal growth and wellbeing.
+The official policy regarding prenatal diagnosis is: pregnant women are offered three ultrasound scans (8-12, 18-22 and 30-34 weeks' gestation) according to a booklet called “Mother-child Passport” which will be renamed 2023 in “Parents-child-passport”.
+The screening in experienced hands is paid by the health insurance only if the mother is > 35 yeas of age.
+More scans are done in most pregnancies, like combined testing and late assessment of fetal growth and wellbeing.
+Sadly, most screening scans are done on a very basic ultrasound level, which causes a low prenatal detection rate.

 Stillbirth and Early Fetal Deaths